24/7 Helpline

 Buvidal is a new treatment for heroin and opioid addiction.

-For those who are settled on Methadone or oral Buprenorphine it can be a game changer.
-You can stay on it (maintenance) or reduce on it or reduce down and swap to oral medication down to zero.
-After four weekly injections it can be taken monthly.
-No more trips to the chemist.
-You can’t loose it and no one can steal it from you.
+Moreover, for those who are settled on Methadone or oral Buprenorphine, it can be a game changer.
+Specifically, you can stay on it (maintenance), reduce on it, or even reduce down and swap to oral medication down to zero.

 NHS Addiction detox services man with hand on forehead looking anxious three pints of beer in front of him